-- Selenium is an all-purpose web automation tool that caters to the significant needs of web applications automation.
+- Selenium is an all-purpose web automation tool that caters to the significant needs of web application automation.

-- Moreover, Selenium is a suite of tools which consists of various components - IDE, RC, WebDriver, GRID.
+- Moreover, Selenium is a suite of tools that consists of various components - IDE, RC, WebDriver, GRID.

 - Selenium WebDriver is the most popular tool of the Selenium suite.